kevindiu/doc/PKG_test_plan.md

 Example test case:

-- Black box testing
 - Equivalence Class Testing
   - case 1: Insert vector success
 - Boundary Value Testing
   - case 1: Insert vector with 0 value success
   - case 2: Insert vector with max value success
   - case 3: Insert with empty UUID fail
   - case 4: Insert empty vector fail (0 length vector)

-- White box testing
 - Branch Coverage
   - case 1: Insert vector with different dimension fail
   - case 2: Insert duplicated vector success when SkipStrictExistCheck is off
   - case 3: Insert duplicated vector fail when SkipStrictExistCheck is on
   - case 4: InsertWithTime return other error
   - case 5: Trace span is not nil

 Since there are no 3rd party dependencies, no mock will be applied.